After almost 30 years, it was time to go back.

 During the morning walking period, I shared the basement with two other yogis.
 One was a heavyset guy who reminded me of an old boyfriend and the other was a slim guy with a moustache who looked like young Adolf Hitler.

-I usually like walking meditation, and though I was trying to practice earnestly, I wasn’t connecting with my steps and my mind was distracted, trying to remember the lyrics to “Muskrat Love.”
+I usually like walking meditation, and though I was trying to practice earnestly, I wasn’t connecting with my steps.
+My distracted mind was trying to remember all the lyrics to “Muskrat Love,” the wonderfully sappy Captain & Tennille song from 1976.
 Suddenly, as my left foot was in midair, a blur of movement startled me.
-A bug scuttled past as I stepped awkwardly to avoid it.
+A bug scuttled past as my foot fell awkwardly to avoid it.
 Continue reading What to Let Live: A Meditator’s Guide to Insects

 Continue reading Evidence of Meditation